Xiaofei-it/AndroidDataStorage/README.md

 # AndroidDataStorage
-An easy-to-use framework for storing data in the Android system.（一套简洁易用的安卓系统存储框架）
+An easy-to-use and high-performance library for storing data in the Android system.

 [Chinese Readme 中文文档](https://github.com/Xiaofei-it/AndroidDataStorage/blob/master/README-ZH-CN.md)